benc-uk/http-toolkit/readme.md

 - **Static File Mode**
   Enable with `STATIC_PATH` env-var or `-static-path` argument.
 Similar to SPA mode, except requests for missing files or paths will result in a 404, and the contents of directories without an index.html will be listed

 If ether of these modes is enabled, all other features are disabled.
-There is no subpath support so requests must start at the root URL.
 Sub-paths are supported using route-prefix, but serving SPAs this way is fraught with problems and not recommended.

 ### Enabling TLS / HTTPS